e-h-dev/country-hotel/TESTING.md

 Full testing was performed on a range of devices:

 * A widescreen desktop
-* Various different Laptops.
+* Various Laptops.
 * Android tablet.
-* Mobile Device.
+* Mobile Devices.

 The site was tested using the following browsers: